-Saint Lucia is a sovereign island country in the eastern Caribbean Sea on the boundary with the Atlantic Ocean.
-Part of the Lesser Antilles, it is located northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.
+Saint Lucia is located in the eastern Caribbean Sea on the boundary with the Atlantic Ocean.
+Part of the Lesser Antilles, it sits northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.
 Its natural beauty is unsurpassed anywhere else in the Caribbean.

 The Making of a (Fictional) True Crime Story

 True Crime Thursday.
 Read Charlie Donlea's exclusive guest post about his love for true crime and how it inspired his latest thriller.

 I was never a big fan of true crime until the podcast Serial hooked me back in 2014.
 Then, along with 20 million other viewers, I jumped on the Making a Murderer bandwagon.
 From there, the door to my true crime obsession split off its hinges, and I found myself listening to every podcast that promised the Serial experience and watching every documentary that lured me with the did-he-or-didn’t-he hook.
 Throw in a mysterious crime and a bizarre suspect at the center of it, and I’m like a dog drooling for a bone.